 Trauma-induced mind control often involves bestiality.
 Cathy O’Brien has written of the horrors to which CIA subjected her, and I have known these scum to rape women with dogs.
 No wonder the Werewolf appears in horror movies.

-Likewise, Cisco Wheeler, the daughter of General Earle Wheeler, Head of Joint Chiefs of Staff, describes how chimpanzees rape people at military bases.
+Likewise, Cisco Wheeler, the grand niece of General Earle Wheeler, Head of Joint Chiefs of Staff, describes how chimpanzees rape people at military bases.

 This kind of abuse leads a person’s mind to split into alters as shown in The Strange Case of Dr. Jekyll and Mr. Hyde by Robert Louis Stevenson, a work which involves the use of drugs just as CIA uses drugs in MK-ULTRA.